chopralab/candock_benchmark/README.md

 git submodule update
 ```

 Please see the CANDOCK readme (now in the *candock* directory) for instructions on how to build and install the project.
-After this this is complete, you can run the benchmarking scripts in the project directories.
+After this this is complete, you can run the benchmarking scripts in the benchmark directories.